 Obtaining and verifying SSL certificates in Exchange Server

-This article is part of the April 2009, Vol. 1 issue of Email lifecycle planning for Exchange Server
+This article is part of the Exchange Insider issue of April 2009, Vol. 1

 A successful Exchange Server email-archiving strategy requires planning, including backup and storage methods as well as how long to retain email messages.